-Portable storage that meets evolving demand While the older patterns of USB drive use as a means for portable storage have faded out, the use of highperformance USB drives has emerged for personal, secure local backup with an extra layer of data protection and confidentiality.
+While the older patterns of USB drive use as a means for portable storage have faded out, the use of high-performance USB drives has emerged for personal, secure local backup with an extra layer of data protection and confidentiality.
 This can be highly important for compliance-sensitive data such as HR records, financial data, healthcare records, securing intellectual property (IP), and all personally identifiable information (PII).
-In addition, this generation of devices come with fast data transfer, storage, backup and security capabilities that can be used for: - Regulatory information that needs to be hand delivered - Legal and Financial papers that need to be delivered and printed out on site or offsite - Any potentially hostile environment where Ransomware may be a threat - Transferring to printing systems where network access is not allowed Leading encrypted USB providers Kingston Technology have kept pace with evolving demand with the release of solutions such as the Kingston IronKeyTM S1000.
-This best-in-class encrypted USB drive meets the strictest standards with the ability to safeguard confidential data by providing XTS-AES 256-bit encryption along with a separate cryptochip that has strong antitampering protections.
+In addition, this generation of devices comes with fast data transfer, storage, backup, and security capabilities that can be used for:

+- Regulatory information that needs to be hand delivered - Legal and financial papers that need to be delivered and printed out onsite or offsite - ☐ Any potentially hostile environment where ransomware may be a threat - ☐ Transferring to printing systems where network access is not allowed confidential data by providing XTS-AES 256-bit encryption along with a separate cryptochip that has strong anti-tampering protections.
 In addition, it is FIPS 140-2 Level 3 Certified.
-This means it's been formally validated by the US government for effectiveness as a piece of cryptographic hardware, making it ideal for organisations needing added peace of mind when it comes to data protection.
-Such hardware-encrypted USB drives offer centralised secure device management solutions, whether their data is cloud-based or on-premise.
-Compliant encrypted data storage that's easy to use with no software needed also frees up valuable IT time, offering solutions designed for quick and efficient deployment.
+This means it's been formally validated by the U.S. government for effectiveness as a piece of cryptographic hardware, making it ideal for organizations needing added peace of mind when it comes to data protection.